What is the Departure Bay Pump Station and Forcemain Project?

 • A new forcemain will be installed along Hammond Bay Road from the pump station to the Greater Nanaimo Pollution Control Centre (wastewater treatment facility) at McGuffie Road.

-How will construction impact Hammond Bay Road?
+How will construction impact traffic on Hammond Bay Road?

 How can I stay informed?